Students need support after learning new skills. Putting theory to practice is an important step toward achieving real

 Step 2: Social Media & Phone

-Employment must be 20 hours or more per week and maintained for an additional of 4 weeks with the now added addition of phone and social media access.
+Employment must be 35 hours or more per week and maintained for an additional of 4 weeks with the now added addition of phone and social media access.

 Paychecks will continue to be deposited into an account where they will be saved.

 Step 3: Spending & Budgeting

 Here, the priorities are maintaining skills learned, navigating the freedoms now available, and practical application of budgeting.

 The students will have full access to their funds and other privileges that come with living independently.

 Step 4: Maintenance

 We want families and students to know that while they have stepped into a more independent stage of their programming, they still have supports in place should they be needed.